Gradient Checkpointing Memory Tradeoff Calculator for Transformer Training

-- Baseline activation memory (no checkpointing), based on a simplified per-layer activation size model.
+- Baseline activation memory without gradient checkpointing, using a simplified per-layer activation model.

-- Checkpointed activation memory, assuming you checkpoint every
+- Checkpointed activation memory when you save one activation checkpoint every

-Ilayers (a “segment” length). - Memory saved in absolute terms and as a percentage of baseline activation memory.
+Ilayers. - Memory saved in bytes and as a percentage of the baseline activation footprint.

-- Training step-time overhead from recomputation, expressed as an estimated multiplier of your baseline step time.
+- Training step-time overhead from recomputation, shown as a multiplier of your uncheckpointed step time.

-- Layers, L: number of transformer blocks / layers.
+- Layers, L: the number of transformer blocks in the model, which determines how many activations checkpointing can skip.

-- Batch size, Bs: batch size per device for this estimate (if you use data parallelism, treat this as the local microbatch on one GPU).
+- Batch Size, Bs: the per-device microbatch size; if you use data parallelism, treat this as the local batch on one GPU.

-- Precision (bytes per value), b: bytes per activation/parameter element (e.g., 2 for fp16/bf16, 4 for fp32).
-This is a simplified knob; real training often mixes precisions.
+- Precision (bytes per value), b: bytes per activation or parameter element, such as 2 for fp16/bf16 or 4 for fp32.

 Activation memory is modeled assuming each layer holds a hidden-state tensor of shape roughly [Bs, S, H].
-A simple baseline estimate (no checkpointing) is:
+A simple baseline estimate without checkpointing is:

 M_a = 2 × H × S × L × B_s × b

 The factor of 2 is a crude way to account for storing forward activations and backward-related buffers.
-Different frameworks and kernels can make this factor meaningfully different, so treat it as an approximation.
+Different frameworks and kernels can make this factor meaningfully different, so treat it as an approximation rather than a measurement.

-With checkpointing, you store only the boundary activations for each segment and recompute the interior activations during backprop.
-In this simplified model, activation memory scales with the segment length I instead of total layers L:
+With gradient checkpointing, you store only the boundary activations for each segment and recompute the interior activations during backpropagation.
+In this simplified model, activation memory scales with the segment length I instead of the total layer count L:

 M_c = 2 × H × S × I × B_s × b